-All degree-seeking students must complete FYE 9002 College Survival Skills within their first 18 credit hours taken at Cincinnati State.

-CHE prerequisite: High school chemistry with a grade of C or higher within last 7 years or CHE 2231 or (CHE 2202 AND CHE 2203).
+All degree-seeking students must complete a First Year Experience (FYE) course as part of the first 18 credit hours taken at Cincinnati State.
+CHE prerequisite: High school chemistry with a grade of C or higher within last seven years or CHE 2231 or (CHE 2202 and CHE 2203).
+Any FST student who fails the Fire Cadet Fitness Evaluation must take FST

-Any FST student who fails the Fire Cadet Fitness Evaluation must take FST 4761 prior to entry into the FST Program.
+4761 prior to entry into the FST Program.

-Program Prerequisite: DE 0024 and acceptable COMPASS reading and writing scores or completion of DE 0005 and DE 0011.
+Program Prerequisite: DE 0024 and acceptable COMPASSTM reading and writing scores or completion of DE 0005 and DE 0011.